Argentina–China relations: Land investment

 Chinese ventures have focused on governing parcels of open land in Argentina for resources and food production wholly aimed towards Chinese purchase.
 Neoliberal reforms endorsed by Latin American countries recognize foreign investments as being equal to domestic investment.
 After the Chinese globalization program of 1999, "Going Global", aimed at expanding capital for the Chinese government on a global scale, Chinese corporations such as China International Water and Electric Corporation started to focus on garnering land in Latin America in 2000.
 During discussion of global expanse within Argentina, it was determined that Argentine land being invested in by Chinese companies would not officially be considered Chinese land, however China would have control over the production of resources within the area.
 As of 2015, Chinese land investment discussions have stopped due to differences in views.

 Military relations

-In February 2015, Chinese president and general secretary of the Chinese Communist Party Xi Jinping and his Argentine counterpart, Cristina Fernandez de Kirchner, announced prospective ambitious arms sales and defense cooperation agreements extending beyond the scope of any made.
+In February 2015, CCP general secretary Xi Jinping and his Argentine counterpart, Cristina Fernandez de Kirchner, announced prospective ambitious arms sales and defense cooperation agreements extending beyond the scope of any made.
 These plans include Argentina's purchase or coproduction of 110 8×8 VN-1 APCs, 14 JF-17/FC-1 multirole fighters, and five P18 Malvinas class patrol ships.
 While the government of President Mauricio Macri, elected in December 2015, soon dropped the arms purchases from China. that also authorizes construction of satellite tracking facility near Las Lajas, Neuquén; base is managed by People's Liberation Army Strategic Support Force.
 Per Argentine ambassador to China, Diego Guelar, China has agreed to use the base only for civilian purposes.
+In 2025, Argentina suspended construction of the China Argentina Radio Telescope at the Félix Aguilar Observatory due to U.S. concerns about dual-use.